OCA/account-invoicing/account_invoice_warn_message/readme/DESCRIPTION.md

-This module add a warning popup on invoice to ensure warning is populated no only when partner is changed.
+This module adds an alert on invoice form displaying the partner's warning invoice message.